wentelteefje/safe-merkleproofs/README.md

     style ED color:#12FF80, fill:none
     classDef safeStyle stroke:#12FF80
 ```
 The leaf nodes of this Merkle tree are formed by hashing the strings $D_1$ and $D_2$ using the `SHA-256` hash function.
-The root node is derived by concatenating these two hashes and hashing them again.
+The root node is derived by concatenating these two hashes and hashing the result again.
 It's important to note that the actual data, specifically the strings $D_1$ and $D_2$, are not included in the tree; only their hashes are.

 The root hash represents the entire set of leaf nodes and is a cryptographic commitment to the initial data set.
 If we would change just a single symbol of one of the input strings this would result in different leaf hashes and thus in a different root hash.
 This simple example already encapsulates the general construction procedure of a Merkle tree: